JuliaMath/Interpolations.jl/README.md

 ### BSplines

 The interpolation type is described in terms of *degree*, *grid behavior* and, if necessary, *boundary conditions*.
-There are currently three degrees available: `Constant`, `Linear` and `Quadratic`, corresponding to B-splines of degree 0, 1 and 2, respectively.
+There are currently three degrees available: `Constant`, `Linear`, `Quadratic`,  and `Cubic` corresponding to B-splines of degree 0, 1, 2, and 3 respectively.

 You also have to specify what *grid representation* you want.
 There are currently two choices: `OnGrid`, in which the supplied data points are assumed to lie *on* the boundaries of the interpolation interval, and `OnCell` in which the data points are assumed to lie on half-intervals between cell boundaries.